*Scroll down to the bottom for links to purchase this awesome fantasy!*

 I have not been able to write a blog for myself for some time now.
-For those of you who don’t know yet, The Dark Archer has officially been released as of July 26th!
+For those of you who don’t know yet, The Dark Archer 2nd Edition has officially been released as of April 9, 2020!

-This marks almost a year since I began this novel, but many more years’ culmination of work in this fantasy world.
-As some know, my first book release, a novella entitled The Suffering, was released back in January of this year as an experiment.
+As some know, my first book release, a novella entitled The Suffering, was released back in January of 2018 as an experiment.
+This novella, along with The Dark Archer, is now available under a new publisher, Three Furies Press.

 I needed to learn some of the finer points, and while I consider this a success in that regard, the world of publishing is a crazy one, and for an introverted type like myself, the marketing aspect is a world we need but don’t want.

 And so, here I am, writing a post for my first novel and second story written in the world I’ve created.
-As I write this, I am in the middle of writing the sequel to The Dark Archer, called The Shadow Cult, and it is already at 30k word count.
-The hope is to have this done and released by next summer.
-Tough but doable.
+I have since completed the sequel to The Dark Archer, called The Shadow Cult, which ended at around 140k words.

 With all of that said, I’d like to narrow my focus to The Dark Archer.